COSC3020/recurrence-analysis-chenry900-1/README.md

 this proves that the recurrence relation is T(n) ∈ $O(n^5)$

 I asked olivia from class and watched the lecture video then did it myself so the work is my own.
+The TA pointed out I had missread your comment and you asked for base case not best case.
 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.